This post contains affiliate links.

 The kefir grains themselves are a combination of probiotic (good) bacteria and yeast, and these are intermingled between various proteins, lipids and sugars.
 The grains kinda resemble cauliflower, are yellowish/whiteish in color, can be as small as a pin head and can grow to be as large as walnuts or even golf balls.

 Kefir has a tart, sour-like taste.
 At first sniff, one would think that it was milk gone bad.
 But those who are seasoned in the kitchen (or simply know what kefir is) can relate it to yogurt or buttermilk.
 It’s a clean sour, not a rancid sour.
 If the kefir tastes rancid, it’s gone bad.

-The good bacteria and enzymes in kefir kick start your digestive system by helping to break down other foods, stimulating your system to produce it’s own enzymes better, and can even help those suffering with Irritable Bowl Syndrome, Ulcerative Colitis and Crohn’s Disease.
+The good bacteria and enzymes in kefir kick start your digestive system by helping to break down other foods, stimulating your system to produce it’s own enzymes better, and can even help those suffering with serious digestive issues.
 Kefir helps to keep things moving, which is imperative to good intestinal health – clean pipes are happy pipes!